-Family Building Options for LGBT Couples
+Family Building Options for LGBTQI Couples

-Services to Male Patients
+Services for Male Patients

 Whether single or in a relationship/marriage with a same sex partner, men usually require an egg donor and a gestational carrier (surrogate).
 CHR offers a highly respected donor egg program, which, likely, has the largest and most diverse egg donor pool of any program in the U.S., if not the world.
 Our donors are carefully prescreened, and because of the large number, most patients will find a donor of their liking instantly, thus avoiding the usual long waiting periods at most other IVF centers.
 Our egg donor pool can be viewed here.